If you are trained, perform the Heimlich maneuver immediately. If you are not trained in the Heimlich maneuver, wait for medical care to arrive.

 If a child had a serious choking attack and has difficulty breathing or speaking, call 911 immediately.
 After you call 911, call the child's parents.

+Preventing choking is much easier than treating it.
 To help prevent choking:

 Make sure that kids sit down to eat, take small bites, and don't talk or laugh with their mouths full while eating.